padok-team/Padok-Stack/terraform/README.md

     - The user seams to always be re-created: probably because of the password definition
     - The database zone preference is always updated, even if not defined in the first place Probably because GCP automatically assign one in the chosen region upon creation
+ - Terraform import when the .tfstate file is OK: **Not that bad**
+    - The database_instance object is imported and only a little update will be trigger on next plan / apply
+    - The database object is fully and correctly imported
+    - The user object is imported but will need an update...
+    - The password doesn't seem to be imortable...

 Usage
 -----